Browallia, (amethyst flower, bush violet)is hardy to zone 8A otherwise use as an annual.

 Though I've said the flowers are blue, in different varieties the shades can range across to a beautiful violet.

-There are different varieties and species available that differ even further, including Browallia grandiflora, a two foot tall 'giant' whose leaves are smooth and green, and with exquisite flowers that are a bright blue in color with calyx tubes of a beautiful contrasting yellow color.
+There are varieties and species with more differences, including Browallia grandiflora, a two foot tall ‘giant’ whose leaves are smooth and green, and with exquisite flowers that are a bright blue in color with calyx tubes of a beautiful contrasting yellow.

-As I have said before,this is a tropical plant native to Peru, and thus must be vary carefully cultured in a more northern climate.
+This is a tropical plant native to Peru and must be very carefully cultured in a more northern climate.
+It is recommended to grow mainly as a greenhouse plant and keep them in pots.

-The plants can easily be carried out of the green house, and the pots left in the open during the summer months when they will flower.
-There are around six species available, so you have quite a choice of varieties.
+They can be taken out of the greenhouse, and the pots left in the open during summer when they will flower.
+There are around six species available to choose from.

-If you intend to grow this as a pot plant, you will generally be quite successful, and I particularly recommend the dwarf varieties of this genus, including 'marine bells' which have very interesting deep blue flowers, 'sky bells', whose flowers are a beautiful light blue, and the more exotic 'silver bells' whose flowers are white in color.
+If you intend to grow this as a pot plant, you will generally be quite successful.
+I would recommend the dwarf varieties of this genus, including ‘marine bells’ which have very interesting deep blue flowers, ‘sky bells’, whose flowers are a beautiful light blue, and the more exotic ‘silver bells’ whose flowers are white.

 Propagation

-For those who would like to grow Browallia from seed, the seedling should be put in one to a pot, and the sowing time is under glass in March.
+For those who would like to grow Browallia from seed, the seedling should be planted as one to a pot, and the sowing time is under glass in March.

-As they germinate they should be cared for carefully, still under glass, right until June, which is the blooming period, and when you can carry them outdoors if you like.
+As they germinate they should be cared for carefully, still under glass, right until June, which is the flowering period, and when they can be put outdoors if you like.

-They will flower from June onwards for quite a period, only ensure that you put them in the greenhouse at the slightest indication of colder weather, or even during a slightly cold spell.
+They will flower from June onwards; only ensure that you put them in the greenhouse at the slightest indication of colder weather, or even during a slightly cold spell.

 If you protect them in this way, they will continue to flower in the colder months, and you can have beautiful flowers all through the winter!